Aayush-99/CS510-Final-Project/README.md

 - Suvodeep Saibal Sinha (sssinha2@illinois.edu)

-# Coherence - AI-Powered Bookmarking Tool
+# Bookmark.ai - AI-Powered Bookmarking Tool

 ## Introduction
-Coherence is an AI-powered bookmarking tool designed to enhance how users manage and categorize their web content.
-By leveraging advanced machine learning techniques, Coherence automates the process of bookmark categorization, offering a dynamic and intuitive user experience.
+Bookmark.ai is an AI-powered bookmarking tool designed to enhance how users manage and categorize their web content.
+By leveraging advanced LLMs, Bookmark.ai automates the process of bookmark categorization, offering a dynamic and intuitive user experience.
 This tool simplifies content management by providing smart, AI-generated suggestions for bookmark categories, which users can customize as needed.

 ## Installation and Usage

 ### Step 1: Clone the Repository
-Clone the repository to your local machine to get started with Coherence.
+Clone the repository to your local machine to get started with Bookmark.ai.
 ```
 git clone https://github.com/your-repository/coherence.git
 cd coherence